 As a motorist, you need to learn how to avoid riding the clutch in traffic.
 This will help you extend the life of your clutch system.
 Here are the things to do.

-Put your car in neutral when in traffic
+Put your car in neutral when in traffic.

-Engage the parking brake when parking
+Engage the parking brake when parking.

 Many experts believe that parking a vehicle with the gears engaged adds stress to the clutch even when the engine is off.
-Therefore, it is best to engage the parking brake when parking your car instead of leaving it in gear.
+Thus, it is best to engage the parking brake when parking your car instead of leaving it in gear.
 This will keep the vehicle safe and prevent stressing the clutch when the engine is at rest.

 Shift gears properly and do not delay